victorm-lc/assistants-demo/README.md

 ### Scale to Multi-Agent Configuration
 Explore `agents/supervisor/` to see how the same runtime configuration patterns work with multiple specialized agents.

+> **Note:** The supervisor examples use `create_supervisor` for visualization purposes.
+See the [Multi-Agent Patterns](#multi-agent-patterns) section above for the recommended production approach using subagents as tools.

 ## Development